Genesia Rosato

 Genesia Rosato (born 29 September 1957) is a retired British ballerina.
 She was a principal character artist with the Royal Ballet, Covent Garden, where her career lasted four decades from 1976 to 2016.

 Early life

-Genesia Rosato was born in Surrey.
-She joined the Royal Ballet School in 1972 at age 15.
+Genesia Rosato was born in Surrey and is of Italian descent.
+She attended St Maur's Convent in Weybridge.
+As suggested by Worthing dance teacher Joan Watts, Rosato joined Royal Ballet School in 1972 at age 15.